cmiehl/cmiehl.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Mathematics, University of Vienna, 2015
-* M.S. in Jekyll, GitHub University, 2014
+* B.Sc. in Physics, University of Vienna, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.Sc. in Interdisciplinary Neuroscience, Goethe University Frankfurt, 2018

 Work experience
 ======